micahwoods/micahwoods.github.io/_posts/2018-05-30-probability-of-dollar-spot.md

 Relative humidity has a big impact on the model probability.
 When the humidity is 100%, even at low temperatures, the probability of a dollar spot epidemic is nearly 50%.
 However, when the humidity is 20% or below, even when air temperature is extremely high, the probability of dollar spot is less than 10%.

 ![relative humidity has a big impact on the model probability as shown in this chart](https://c2.staticflickr.com/2/1727/40645377050_964dc0cf2c_b_d.jpg)

+More information about the model, and some spreadsheets to get started, are available from the [University of Wisconsin Turfgrass Diagnostic Lab](https://tdl.wisc.edu/dollar-spot-model/).